 We design, develop and market semiconductors that are critical components of flat panel displays.
 Our principal products are display drivers for large-sized TFT-LCD panels, which are primarily used in desktop monitors, notebook computers and televisions, and display drivers for small and medium-sized TFT-LCD panels, which are primarily used in mobile handsets and consumer electronics products such as tablet PCs, netbook computers (typically ten inches or below in diagonal measurement), digital cameras, mobile gaming devices, portable DVD players, digital photo frames, head-mounted-displays and car navigation displays.
 We also offer display drivers for panels using OLED technology and LTPS technology.
-In addition, we are expanding our product offerings to include non-driver products such as timing controllers, touch controller ICs, TFT-LCD television and monitor semiconductor solutions, LCOS microdisplays solutions, power ICs, CMOS image sensors and wafer level optics products.
-For display drivers and display-related products, our customers are panel manufacturers, agents or distributors, module manufacturers and assembly houses.
+In addition, we are expanding our product offerings to include non-driver products such as timing controllers, touch controller ICs, TFT-LCD television and monitor semiconductor solutions, LCOS microdisplays solutions, power ICs, our customers are panel manufacturers, agents or distributors, module manufacturers and assembly houses.
 We also work with camera module manufacturers, optical engine manufacturers, and television system manufacturers for various non-driver products.